 Daniel is a faculty member of the NZLS Litigation Skills course and an adjunct lecturer at Victoria University Law School where he teaches civil procedure.
 Daniel graduated first in his year at Victoria University Law School, after which he was a Court of Appeal judge’s clerk, Fulbright scholar and an associate-in-law at Columbia Law School.
 Before returning to New Zealand, he was a senior associate in the international arbitration group of Freshfields Bruckhaus Deringer LLP in London.
-He is admitted in New Zealand, New York and England & Wales.
+He is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand and is admitted in New Zealand, New York and England & Wales.

 Daniel has represented:

 - a multinational company in a significant commercial UNCITRAL arbitration in Singapore, as well as in ancillary court proceedings in New Zealand.